inoahdev/tbd/README.md

                                   creating an output-file (Instead of simply appending .tbd)

 Both local and global options:
-            --filter-image-name,   Specify a name (a path-component) to filter out images --filter-image-number, Specify the number of an image to parse out.
+            --filter-image-directory, Specify a directory to filter images from --filter-image-filename,  Specify a filename to filter images from --filter-image-number,    Specify the number of an image to parse out.
                                       To get the numbers of all available images, Use the option --list-images --image-path,             Specify the path of an image to parse out.
                                       To get the paths of all available images, Use the option --list-images -v, --version,                Specify version of tbd to convert to (default is v2).
                                       This applies to all files where tbd-version was not explicitly set

 Ignore options:
         --ignore-clients,               Ignore clients field